-- A model of distance learning that is temporary, not used to replace or reduce educators or school staff, and distributes educational time between in-person learning and distance learning, when school attendance is limited, or developmentally appropriate, full-remote instruction (synchronous and asynchronous) when school attendance is not possible; - Adequate staffing necessary to provide specialized instruction, related services and other supports to ensure that students with disabilities are receiving the supports that allow them to access instruction and support staff who specialize in the physical and emotional health of students; - 117 Equitable school environments that reject colorblind 118 ideology and curriculum centered around whiteness and replace with culturally responsive teaching and curriculum 119 120 that is inclusive of other racial groups' 121 contributions and insights. authentic performance 122 assessment, and continuous time and support for staff to 123 become culturally proficient; - Increased time for planning, collaborating and creating student-centered learning environments, whether in person or virtually, in which pedagogical practices ensure that the students are active, not passive, participants; - Innovative ways for schools to engage students and infuse hands-on student-centered learning approaches that foster student ownership of learning; - Strengthened relationships with and among educators, students, families and communities, and partner organizations to help procure resources for a variety of learning environments; extend learning outside the
+A model of distance learning that is temporary, not used to replace or reduce educators or school staff, and distributes educational time between in-person learning and distance

-135 classroom; and offer connection to community issues and the students' world; and
+- 125 learning. when school attendance is limited.
+126 developmentally appropriate, full-remote instruction 127 (synchronous and asynchronous) when school attendance 128 is not possible: - Adequate staffing necessary to provide specialized instruction, related services and other supports to ensure that students with disabilities are receiving the supports that allow them to access instruction and support staff who specialize in the physical and emotional health of students; - 134 Equitable school environments that reject colorblind 135 ideology and curriculum centered around whiteness and 136 replace with culturally responsive teaching and curriculum 137 inclusive of other racial groups' 138 contributions and insights. authentic performance 139 assessment, and continuous time and support for staff to 140 become culturally proficient; - Increased time for planning, collaborating and creating student-centered learning environments, whether in person or virtually, in which pedagogical practices ensure that the students are active, not passive, participants; - Innovative ways for schools to engage students and infuse hands-on student-centered learning approaches that foster student ownership of learning; - 148 Strengthened relationships with and among educators, 149 students. families and communities. and 150 organizations to help procure resources for a variety of 151 learning environments; extend learning outside the 152 classroom; and offer connection to community issues and 153 the students' world: and